 Number of pupils (or students) enrolled in a given level of education regardless of age expressed as percentage of the population of the age group which officially corresponds to the given level of education.

-Total enrolment for a given level of education; population of the age group corresponding to the specified level.
+Total enrolment for a given level of education.
+Population of the age group corresponding to the specified level.

 A high GER generally indicates a high degree of participation, whether the pupils belong to the official age group or not.
 A GER value approaching or exceeding 100% indicates that a country is, in principle, able to accommodate all of its school-age population, but it does not indicate the proportion already enrolled.
 The achievement of a GER of 100% is therefore a necessary but not sufficient condition for enrolling all eligible children in school.

-GER can exceed 100% due to the inclusion of over-aged and under-aged students because of early or late entrants, and grade repetition.
+GER can exceed 100% due to the inclusion of over-aged and under-aged pupils/students because of early or late entrants, and grade repetition.
 In this case, a rigorous interpretation of GER needs additional information to assess the extent of repetition, late entrants, etc.

 To show the general level of participation in a given level of education.
 It indicates the capacity of the education system to enrol students of a particular age group.
-It can also be a complementary indicator to Net enrolment rate (NER) by indicating the extent of over-aged and under-aged enrolment.
+It can also be a complementary indicator to net enrolment rate (NER) by indicating the extent of over-aged and under-aged enrolment.

 GER at each level of education should be based on total enrolment in all types of schools and education institutions, including public, private and all other institutions that provide organized educational programmes.

-By sex and by level of education.
+By sex and level of education.